seanbao/mnemonas/docs/design-decisions.en.md

 MnemoNAS stores current files as normal files under `files/` and stores historical versions in a content-addressed object store.

-This avoids locking the user into a proprietary object-only layout for current data while still making versions deduplicated and verifiable.
+This avoids locking the user into a proprietary object-only layout for current data while still making versions whole-object deduplicated and verifiable.

 ### Loose Objects Before Packfiles